hemantksingh/messup-learn/Security/Compliance.md

 ![windows-schannel.png](../Images/windows-schannel.png)

-The Public-Key Cryptography Standards (PKCS) are a set of inter-vendor standard protocols for making possible secure information exchange on the Internet using a public key infrastructure (PKI) devised and published by the computer and network security company RSA Security LLC.
+The Public-Key Cryptography Standards (PKCS) are a set of inter-vendor standard protocols for making possible secure information exchange on the Internet using a [Public Key
+Infrastructure (PKI)](https://www.thesslstore.com/blog/wide-world-pki/) devised and published by the computer and network security company RSA Security LLC.
 The standards include RSA encryption, password-based encryption, extended certificate syntax, and cryptographic message syntax for S/MIME, RSA's proposed standard for secure e-mail.

 ### PCI DSS